nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * **Alternative 2**: Enter name and other information together
     * Pros: Enter all information at once.
-    * Cons: Increase user interaction and engagement.
+    * Cons: Decrease user interaction and engagement.

 Aspect: Whether to use singleton pattern for Person class

 * **Alternative 1 (current choice)**: Did not use singleton pattern for `Person`
     * Pros: Reduce coupling and increase testability.
     * Cons: Risk of creating multiple `Person` object by mistake and there might be negative consequence in creating multiple objects.

     However, there  is minimal risk of creating multiple `Person` object by mistake and minimal negative consequence in creating multiple objects as long as the `Manager` refers the correct instance of `Person`.